marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

    ![Lab 3 main screen](images/lab3-main.png "Lab 3 main screen")

 ## Task 1: Import Libraries

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 1.

   ![Lab 3 Task 1 screen](images/lab3-task1.png "Lab 3 Task 1 screen")

 ## Task 2: Work with Regression Using Generalized Liner Model (GLM)

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 2.

   ![Lab 3 Task 2 screen](images/lab3-task2.png "Lab 3 Task 2 screen")

 ## Task 3: Work with Clustering Using K-Means
-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 3.

   ![Lab 3 Task 3 screen](images/lab3-task3.png "Lab 3 Task 3 screen")

 ## Task 4: Work with Partitioned Models

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 4.

   ![Lab 3 Task 4 screen](images/lab3-task4.png "Lab 3 Task 4 screen")

 ## Task 5: Rank Attribute Importance using Model Explainability

-Follow the flow of the notebook by scrolling down from the right to visualize each step of each task of this lab.
+Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 5.